Scholarships for Entering Students

 Aurubis Bulgaria Scholarship

-One $5,000 scholarship is available for Bulgarian student from the Srednogorski region (Mirkovo, Chavdar, Chelopech, Zlatitsa, Pirdop, Anton and Koprivshtitsa municipalities).
-Candidates with the highest results (high school grades and TOEFL score) shall be given advantage.
+One $5,000 scholarship for the first year of study is available for Bulgarian student from the Srednogorski region (Mirkovo, Chavdar, Chelopech, Zlatitsa, Pirdop, Anton and Koprivshtitsa municipalities).
+Candidates with the highest results (high school grades and TOEFL score) shall be given an advantage.

 Huwiler / Khamatova Scholarship